jKulrativid/scoresrape/README.md

 HOW TO USE >>>>>>

 Just Download and run calscrape.py by your IDE
-Wait and see your R E S ULt//////
+Wait and see your R E S ULt